AdrianoArmen/adrianos-react-portfolio-20/README.md

 ![A preofessional portfolio with a dark theme showcasing my information and my list of previous projects](./readmeimg/appfunctionality.gif)

+## License 📄

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ---

 © 2021 Adriano.